ausgerechnet/cwb-ccc/README.md

 ```python
 query = '[lemma="Angela"]? [lemma="Merkel"] [word="\\("] [lemma="CDU"] [word="\\)"]'
 ```

 Note that the queries _must not_ end on a "within" clause.
-If you want to restrict your concordance lines by a structural attribute, use the `s_break` parameter of `Concordance` (defaults to "text").
+By default, queries will not transgress "text" boundaries.
+You can change this behaviour via the `s_break` parameter of `Concordance`.
+Note that this will also cut your concordance lines at the specified boundaries.
 The default context window is 20 tokens to the left and 20 tokens to the right of the query match and matchend, respectively (parameter `context`).

 After executing the query
 ```